pcornier/ucom43/readme.md

 ![Preview](./preview.apng)

 About the ALU, I'm still not sure how it is possible to increment a 4-bit register while the ALU is XORing the two lower bits of DPH.
 I think there is an independant XOR circuitry for DPH only.
-I also had problems to figure out what is the correct port order for the OCD instruction.
-In the official documentation (`uCOM-43_SINGLE_CHIP_MICROCOMPUTER_USERS_MANUAL.pdf`), the C port contains the 4 upper bits: C,D ← I7...I0, but I had to reverse the VFD connections to make it work properly with Tomy Scramble.

 License (Beerware)